wspr-ncsu/cardpliance/README.md

 # Cardpliance

+This is the repository that hosts the source code for Cardpliance.

+## What is Cardpliance

 Cardpliance is a tool to detect PCI DSS noncompliance in android applications.
 It is built on top of a static analysis tool [Amandroid](http://pag.arguslab.org/argus-saf), also known as Argus-SAF.
 It leverages data flow analysis of Amandroid to generate data dependency graphs of these android applications and apply relevant logic to find out PCI DSS vulnerabilities.

 So far 6 PCI DSS rules are checked in Cardpliance.
 They are: